'Legion' spins a kaleidoscope of Marvel madness

 "Legion" exists in a retro-futuristic world.
 Yesterday's clothes appear alongside tomorrow's machines, like a 1970s sci-fi movie.
 There are lots of unnearthly earth tones -- yellows, browns and nightmare red.

 David's memory loops and repeats, repeats and loops, loops and replays.
 A kiss turns the world upside down.
 A kitchen explodes.
-An interrogation room is conjured from the paranoid imagination of Terry Gilliam, and memories swirl with the sun-dappled cinematography of Terrence Malick.
+An interrogation room springs from the paranoid imagination of Terry Gilliam, and memories swirl with the sun-dappled cinematography of Terrence Malick.

 The girl.
 The incident.
 The power.
 Red Hook.
 Division One.
 Are you still a danger to yourself?
 To others?

 Memory entwines with hallucination, questioning what is real and what is imaginary.
-Layers of memory are spliced together in flash forward and flashback.
+Layers of memory splice together in flash forward and flashback.
 We'll be seeing this again.
 We'll have to if we want to understand any of it.

 "Legion" is a dazzling, dizzying puzzle, a mystery to be solved.
 And how does that make you feel?